jack-bradshaw/monorepo/java/io/jackbradshaw/klu/README.md

 ## Building

-The library without its dependencies can be built with:
+To build the library with dependencies excluded:

 ```
 bazel build :klu
 ```

-To include the dependencies:
+To build the library with dependencies included:

 ```
 bazel build klu:binary
 ```

-To release the library with its dependencies:
+To release the library with dependencies included to [sonatype](https://s01.oss.sonatype.org/#welcome):

 ```
 bash release.sh
 ```